Chopin1983/Readme.md/README.md

 You can insert details from current season and update table alive.

 ## - Mapa Polski (Polish map)
-For about fifteen years I worked as a sales representative, so used to drive a car a lot by using Google Maps.
+For about fifteen years I worked as a sales representative, so I used to drive a car a lot by using Google Maps.
 I have always wondered, how it's like to make a map.
 That was my first thing, when I started to study SQL, so I made a very small part of it.